Rational points of quiver moduli spaces: Introduction

-Finally, we define a Brauer class which is the obstruction to the existence of a universal family on $\Modgs$ and show that this moduli space admits a twisted universal family of quiver representations (\textit{cf.}\ Proposition \ref{twisted_univ_family}).
+As an application of these ideas, we define a Brauer class which is the obstruction to the existence of a universal family on $\Modgs$ and show that this moduli space admits a twisted universal family of quiver representations (\textit{cf.}\ Proposition \ref{twisted_univ_family}).